 This exam focus covers Exam Focus within The Periodic Table for GCSE Chemistry.
-Revise The Periodic Table in Atomic Structure for GCSE Chemistry with 20 exam-style questions and 24 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 10 of 12 in this topic.
+Revise The Periodic Table in Atomic Structure for GCSE Chemistry with 22 exam-style questions and 24 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 11 of 13 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position